GateDigger/GDPlotter/README.md

     - B flips vertical orientation of an area, around mouse cursor
 - Esc aborts selection mode

+UI logic for the input form:
+  -Right click the button to select a color of the function graph -Left click the button to compile the function and render it

 ## License

 MIT License